Size: Approx 9850m2, making it the largest public library in the South Island (old central library was 7,200m2)

 Visitors enter Tūranga in Cathedral Square through a large welcoming foyer designed to be an extension of the public open space of the square.

-This ground floor “urban carpet” acts as a link to the neighbouring Performing Arts Precinct and Convention Centre, with a cafe, retail space and an area displaying new technology.
+This ground floor “urban carpet” acts as a link to the neighbouring Performing Arts Precinct and Convention Centre, with a cafe and an area displaying new technology.